Playing with Fire

 |Date Released to Theaters:||November 8, 2019|

 I would not have thought it possible for one short film to have so many poop jokes and so many opportunities for the leading character to take his shirt off.
+And yet, here is Playing with Fire.
 Take that, people who say Hollywood never teaches us anything!

 Was anyone really waiting for another version of “Mr. Nanny” (7% positive ratings on Rotten Tomatoes).
 I didn’t think so.
 And yet, here we are, with another WWE star playing off his ultra-alpha-male vibe with a cuddly comedy about how a super-macho guy finds his tender side by bonding with adorable children.
 Not a bad idea.
 If only they had a better script.